omar-mohamed/omar-mohamed.github.io/_posts/2019-03-18-Tensorflow-CIFAR-100-Series-1(preprocessing).markdown

 ## Download and extract the dataset

-This script will begin to download the CIFAR100 dataset
+This script will begin to download the CIFAR100 dataset in the project folder

 {% highlight python %}